CoderKee/RenowApp/README.md

 2. Enter a title
 3. Write a description
 4. Select a service type
 5. Enter a price
+6. A calendar (to be implemented)
-6. Choose to post as a “Request” or “Service”
+7. Choose to post as a “Request” or “Service”
-7. Submit the listing
+8. Submit the listing

 The user should fill in all the text fields (refer to the next section for which inputs are needed to be filled)